Damian Lillard torches Jazz with career-high, franchise-record 59 points

 Lillard also added six rebounds, five assists, one steal and zero turnovers in his 42 minutes of work.
 Portland has now won eight of their last 10, and 16 of 21 since the beginning of March to surge into the lead in the race for the eighth seed.

 Gordon Hayward had 21 points to lead the way for the Jazz, who fell into the No. 5 spot in the West behind the Los Angeles Clippers, who beat the San Antonio Spurs on Saturday.
 Both the Clips and Jazz have 49-31 records, but L.A. owns the head-to-head tiebreaker over Utah.
-As it stands, would hold home-court advantage over the Jazz in a 4-vs.-5 opening-round matchup.
+As it stands, the Clippers would hold home-court advantage over the Jazz in a 4-vs.-5 opening-round matchup.

 What’s wild: with a couple of breaks, Lillard could’ve topped the 60-point mark himself.
 After dropping 26 in the opening frame, he went scoreless in six second-quarter minutes, missing a layup and the kind of pull-up 3 on which he’s torched so many defenses over the last few years.